High Town, Luton: Media

 High Town Matters was an occasional newspaper, published by anti-racism organisation Hope Not Hate, and delivered free of charge to homes and meeting places in High Town.

 Living Luton TV was an internet television channel for the town, based on Midland Road and run as a Community Interest Company.
 It existed from 2014 to 2017.

 Luton at Large was a 'what's on' guide for the town published by JNB Publishing (now trading as Treacle Factory).

 Tropical FM TV, which describes itself as an interactive internet-based radio station, used to operate from a building on Midland Road.

 The Luton Today website covers news and sport within High Town ward.

 Music

 From 1998 to 2018, High Town was the home of Greenbank Music Village, a converted Wesleyan Chapel building which offered music tuition, rehearsal and recording studios, and a music shop.
-The owner of the business, Doog Moody, demolished the property and built four two-bedroom houses on the site.
 All of the music services that were found at the Cobden Street site are now on offer just outside High Town, from Moody's house in Round Green.

 The partly High Town-based instrumental punk band The Knockouts run music label High Town Records, produce cult fanzine Clod and the Luton Haiku, a daily online ode to the town.